Coloured Neretin Groups: Introduction

 \subsection{Organization of the paper}

-In Section 2 we set up basic notations, definitions and terminology about trees.
-We introduce universal groups, almost automorphism groups and Higman-Thompson groups.
+In Section 2 we set up basic notations, definitions and terminology.
+We introduce universal groups, almost automorphism groups of trees and Higman-Thompson groups.
+We establish some basic results about topological full groups of subgroups of $\AutT$ for a regular tree $\tree$.
 We also define the group $\UF$ and show the existence of a locally compact group topology on a class of almost automorphism groups including $\UF$.

-In Section 3 we investigate a certain subgroup $V_F \leq \UF$ which we think of as an analog of the Higman-Thompson group.
-We introduce the topological full group of a groupoid associated to a one-sided irreducible shift of finite type.
-We construct such a shift with the property that the topological full group of the associated groupoid is isomorphic to $V_F$.
+In Section 3 we introduce the topological full group of an \'etale groupoid following Matui.
+We also define one-sided irreducible shifts of finite type.
+We give a connection between topological full groups associated to one-sided shifts and tree almost automorphisms.
+As an application we will find a finitely generated subgroup $V_F \leq \UF$ which we think of as an analog of the Higman-Thompson group.

 In Section 4 we show that $V_F$ is dense in $\UF$ and conclude that $\UF$ is compactly generated and its commutator subgroup is open, simple and has finite index.
+We also give normal subgroups of $\UF$.

 In Section 5 we prove the third part of Theorem \ref{thmintroduction}.